leosanlima/sports-manager-api/README.md

 ## Documentation

 - **Postman Collection**: [Download Postman Collection](app/Docs/Sport%20Manager%20API.postman_collection.json) - This Postman collection contains all configured player endpoints for the API, allowing you to easily test operations such as creating, reading, updating, and deleting players.
+- **Swagger Documentation**: [Swagger Documentation](app/Docs/api-docs.json) - This Swagger documentation contains the complete API specification, allowing you to explore all endpoints and their configurations.
+- **Swagger UI**: [http://localhost:8008/api/documentation/](http://localhost:8008/api/documentation/) - Access the interactive Swagger UI to explore and test all available API endpoints.